 Acyclovir for recurrent genital herpes usually provides faster relief.
 But lesions may still take some time to heal completely.

-One study found that a higher dose of 800 mg taken orally 3 times per day for 2 days provided quick relief and lower viral shedding for recurring genital herpes.
+One study found that a higher dose of 800 mg taken orally 3 times per day for 2 days provided quick relief and lower viral shedding for recurrent genital herpes.
 This may be a more convenient option for patients than taking the standard dose 5 times a day.

 HSV is always contagious.
 Remember that acyclovir does not cure HSV-1 or HSV-2 and therefore the infection can be spread to other people via contact with the skin, genitals, lips or body fluids at all times.

 However, carriers are much more contagious during times when they are having active breakouts (oral or genital herpes).
 During those times, you must take extra precaution not to spread your viral infection to others.
-Avoid sexual intercourse, oral sex, kissing, sharing toothbrushes or cutlery with others or partners for at least 3 days after your blisters have completely healed.
+Avoid sexual intercourse, oral sex, kissing, sharing toothbrushes or cutlery with others for at least 3 days after your blisters have completely healed.

 Zovirax is a cream used to treat cold sores.
 It contains 50 mg of acyclovir as its active ingredient and can be applied 2 to 5 times per day.